alanensastegui/subsights-marketing-site/lib/blog/content/how-to-write-prompts-that-actually-work.md

 * *What: Questions not related to Seattle, its events, or its attractions.*
 * *Action: Do not provide information.
 Instead, politely remind the visitor that you can only help with Seattle-related questions.*

+These examples show the idea: every type of request gets its own recipe, so the AI knows what it’s handling and how to respond.
+With even a handful of clear workflows, your agent shifts from improvising to following a reliable playbook.

 The examples above are simplified.
 In a real prompt, each Action should name the exact [tool](https://openai.github.io/openai-agents-python/tools/) and spell out how to use it.
 Consider **workflow C**: instead of a vague instruction, you’d tell the agent to reach for \`calendar\_lookup\` and explain exactly how to apply it.

 *C. Broad Event Inquiries*